supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Gray code.md

 > [!header] Applications of Gray code.

 Gray codes can be used in counting using switches.
-When binary numbers are used, while changing from one state to another state, there will be many intermediate transitions and switches being physical devices will have some delays.
+When binary numbers are used, while changing from one state to another state, there will be many intermediate transitions, and switches being physical devices will have some delays.

 ![[Gray code-20240603114148949.webp]]